nashlesigon/symfony-jquery-photo-uploader/README.md

 -------

 	1. Download package and place on the plugin directory
+	2. Import sql file: config/azulphotouploader.sql
-	2. Enable plugin in the project configuration file
+	3. Enable plugin in the project configuration file
-	3. run the ./symfony plugin:publish-asset command
+	4. run the ./symfony plugin:publish-asset command

 How to use:
 -----------